dougbutner/web-4/README.md

   }
 }
 ```
-For the time token to be spendable, a signed JWT Time Token (Mechanics example, non-working)
+For the time token to be spendable, a signed JWT Time Token (Mechanics example, not functional)

 ```
 const passedBioData = {..} // See function bioKeyGenerator at bottom of code